Mashbrow/RL-Collect-all-Bananas/README.md

 - A .py file containing the architecture for a DQN Agent and a DDQN Agent.
 - A .pth file containing the weights of an agent that solved the task (DQN and DDQN).
 - A report describing the architecture and the hyperparameters used to solve the task.

+Code was adapted from a piece of code implementing ddqn agent from this [repo](https://github.com/udacity/deep-reinforcement-learning) and was then adapted so that it could achieve the task.